 A number of years ago when I worked for Brazen Careerist I had an idea for the company.
 We could create a white label social news site that was a window into a larger network of social news sites.
 Management didn't see this as a useful direction for the company so it didn't happen.

 This is how I see this working on a high level.
-Individual people would have sites set up that are their profile.
-I could self host this or host it on another service.
+Individual people would have sites set up that is their profile.
+I could self-host this or host it on another service.
 On this site I would post content like links to articles I like, original posts of my own, pictures uploaded from my phone, it doesn't really matter.
 If I was posting content hosted on my site, it would implement the protocols I will be explaining in a moment.
-If it was a link to another site, there could be a fallback default behavior, but ideally that site would also be implementing these protocols.
-That could be done by either the site being one of these social news profiles, or possibly a plugin for WordPress or something like that.
+If it was a link to another site, there could be a fallback default behavior, but ideally, that site would also be implementing these protocols.
+That could be done by either the site being one of these social news profiles or possibly a plugin for WordPress or something like that.

 If the other site implemented the correct protocols what would happen when I posted their link to my site is as follows.
 My site would pull from them the full content or a snippet (whichever is served) and it would be published on my site along with their title and a link to the original post.
 There would also be a shared comment thread.
 If someone commented on either site or a third party site that had also linked to the post, that comment would show up on all the sites.
 This is the crux of the system.

 Then there could also be sites like Hacker News that support these protocols so folks could submit links like they do now and have that content pulled into the site and have shared comments.
 There would also be a way for users to log into the social news site with their profile URL.
 They could choose if they like to have their profile posts pulled in automatically.
 Then if people followed this user on the social site, they would get their posts in their feed.
 The items could be up/downvoted and that rank would be unique to the social news site.
 It could be used to decide which posts to show on the homepage.